BDC Hamburger Icon

 • Post engaging Facebook content at regular intervals.
 Facebook tracks the time a user spends on a post.
 If the algorithm senses that a particular post garners longer viewing times, it will likely be higher on the relevance ranking.
 Engaging content will help you keep users reading until the end.

 • Utilize Facebook Messenger.
-According to Facebook data, when a Facebook user engages in a live chat with a business, they are 53 percent more likely to purchase something from that business.
+According to Facebook data, when a Facebook user engages in a conversation with a business, they are 53 percent more likely to purchase something from that business.
 Make your customer support department available via Messenger to handle inquiries and suggest products.

 FYIDid you know

-According to Statista, Facebook – with an active user count of close to 2.9 billion – is the most important B2B and B2C platform for marketers, despite declining organic reach.
+According to Statista, Facebook – with an active user count of close to 2.9 billion – is an important B2B and B2C platform for marketers, despite declining organic reach.

 3. Consider a paid ad strategy on Facebook.